 Currently, under WRC-19 agenda item 9.1, issue 9.1.9, similar studies have been conducted for the frequency band 51.4-52.4 GHz (see Resolution 162 (WRC-15) “Studies relating to spectrum needs and possible allocation of the frequency band 51.4-52.4 GHz to the fixed-satellite service (Earth-to-space)”).

-With a positive decision by WRC-19 on issue 9.1.9 and allocation of the frequency band 51.4-52.4 GHz for the FSS (Earth-space, limited to FSS feeder links for geostationary orbit use) the current spectrum requirements of the GSO FSS feeder links (Earth-to-space) can be fully satisfied.CEPT view to be developed.
+With a positive decision by WRC-19 on issue 9.1.9 and allocation of the frequency band 51.4-52.4 GHz for the FSS (Earth-space, limited to FSS feeder links for geostationary orbit use) the current spectrum requirements of the GSO FSS feeder links (Earth-to-space) can be fully satisfied.

+Therefore CEPT is of the view that additional considerations to identify more spectrum for this spectrum range are unnecessary.
+Consequentially Resolution 161 (WRC-15) is proposed for suppression.

 Review of 470 - 960 MHz in region 1